 Your classes will focus more closely on the skills youll need for your postgraduate degree.
 If you study your pre-sessional course during terms 2 and 3, youll study with other students preparing for a taught Masters, or research degree, depending on which type of degree you intend to study.

 If your degree is in business, you'll study the core academic language content as above, along with a business language module.

 In the summer term (term 4) you'll have the opportunity to study academic English in the context of your

 You can improve your English language to enable you to study at postgraduate level.
 This is the core module of our postgraduate pre-sessional English course.

 This module develops your listening and speaking skills.
 Youll learn how to use these skills in order to get the most out of your lectures and seminars, or meetings with your supervisor during your degree.

 Language in context

-As well as the above modules you'll have one-to-one time with your tutor to address questions you may have about your language and learning.
-There will also be time for you to continue with your studies independently.
+As well as the above modules you'll have time with your tutor to address questions you may have about your language and learning.
+There'll also be time for you to continue with your studies independently.